Stephanie Summerow Dumas

 Stephanie Summerow Dumas (born May 6, 1955) is a Democratic politician, currently serving as a Commissioner of Hamilton County, Ohio.
 She is the first African American woman elected to the position of County Commissioner in Ohio history.
 She previously has served as both vice-mayor (1993-1999) and mayor (1999-2005) of Forest Park, Ohio.
 She also served as the Village Manager of Lincoln Heights, Ohio (2011-2015).

 In 2018, Summerow Dumas was elected as Hamilton County Commissioner, replacing her opponent Chris Monzel.
 Her term in office began January 3, 2019.
 She was re-elected in 2022 with 45.2% of the vote, defeating Republican Matthew Paul O'Neill and Independent candidate Christopher Smitherman.

+In 2026, Summerow Dumas lost renomination in the Democratic primary for Hamilton County Commissioner to incumbent Cincinnati city council member Meeka D. Owens.